tomlurge/visionion/README.md

-Data Scheme Outline
+Data Schema Outline
 -------------------
-The database scheme has only two datatypes for all node types: 'relay' for all nodes except clients, and'client'.
+The database schema has only two datatypes for all node types: 'relay' for all nodes except clients, and'client'.
+Documents of type "relay" will be added to the collection named "relays", documents of type "client" likewise to the collection named "clients".
+These two collections contain all raw data as it is imported into the database.
+Further collections - equaling views in SQL-land - will be constructed through map/reduce style aggregation.
+They are described further down.

 **Relays**
 The information available about the different types of relay nodes does vary to some degree.
 You wouldn't put them all together in one table if you used an RDBMS but that's okay with a document centric store like MongoDB since there is no penalty to pay for scarcely populated objects.
 OTOH MongoDB as a typical NoSQL store provides no joins which means that for retrieval purposes it can be very beneficial to have all data in one big table.